mutanthost/oracle_scripts/README.md

 # oracle_scripts
-Just some handy scripts grabbed from various siurces around the web
+Just some handy scripts grabbed from various sources around the web